hylo-lang/hylo/Docs/TypeChecker.md

 - **Semantic type checking**
   Checks that a particular declaration satisfies Val's type system.

-Note that the compiler does not perform these phases completely sequentially, not only because of performance concerns, but also because some operations may require results from "later" phases.
+Note that the compiler does not perform these phases sequentially, not only because of performance concerns, but also because some operations may require results from "later" phases.
-Consider the following example, which is perfectly legal in Val:
+Consider the following example:

 ```val
 type A {